GiulioRossetti/ndlib/README.md

 it_bunch = model.iteration_bunch(bunch_size=10)
 ```

-Each model can assing multiple statusses to nodes.
+Each model can assing multiple statuses to nodes.
 In the implemented models we used the following convention:
 ```python
 Blocked Nodes: -1 # Only: Kertesz Threshold
 Susceptible: 0
 Infected: 1
 Removed: 2 # Only: SIR, Independent Cascades
 ```
-One model (Cognitive Opinion Dynamics), due to his definition, emploies real values in [0,1] as node statusses.
+One model (Cognitive Opinion Dynamics), due to his definition, employs real values in [0,1] as node statuses.

 ## Rationale behind the implemented models